VerKnowSys/svdOS/README.md

     ```

     - Paste your SSH public key(s), followed by `Enter`.
 Hit `Ctrl-d` to save `authorized_keys` file,
-    - Since / filesystem is mounted read-only by default, switch DHCP setup for main interface (usually on "em0"), to manual mode:

-    ```
-    # to get ASSIGNED_IPv4 by Hetzner, do:
-    ifconfig em0 # NOTE: netmask /26 is default one (255.255.255.192)

-    # to get default ROUTER_IPv4, do:
-    netstat -rn

-    # Now edit /etc/rc.conf and replace line with: ifconfig_em0="DHCP" to:
-    ifconfig_em0="inet ASSIGNED_IPv4/26"
-    defaultrouter="ROUTER_IPv4"

-    # save the file
-    ```

     - That's all.
 Now hit `Ctrl-d` (or type `exit`) to quit Shell.
     - Installation is now complete!